 |1.
 Yuneec E-GO2||15 mph||18 miles||220 lbs||See price now|

 We’ll start the list with an up-and-comer in the world of electric skateboards, SKATEBOLT.
-This electric skateboard is sold by Alouette, a well known manufacturer of electric skateboards.
+This electric skateboard is sold by Alouette, a well-known manufacturer of electric skateboards.
 SKATEBOLT is their latest launch, a 38″ longboard with impressive specs, at least on paper, and even more appealing design.
-Let’s dig in and see what exactly does SKATEBOLT have to offer.
+Let’s dig in and see what exactly does SKATEBOLT has to offer.

 For a price tag of around $600, you get an extremely sturdy deck made out of 9ply Canadian maple wood.
 Having so many layers of maple wood allows SKATEBOLT to hold up to 280 lbs of weight.
 Such a high weight load should be enough to hold most people.

 From my experience, you can still use the board even if you are slightly heavier than the advertised max weight.
-Only downside that I noticed is that since the motor (or motors) are working overtime, you don’t get the advertised top speed and range on single battery charge.
+The only downside that I noticed is that since the motor (or motors) are working overtime, you don’t get the advertised top speed and range on a single battery charge.

 Speaking of top speed and max range, the dual brushless hub motors, with a combined power output of 1000W can deliver a max speed of about 25 mph.
 This makes SKATEBOLT one of the fastest electric skateboards on the market today.
 Hidden away under the deck is a 36V, 6600 mAh LG lithium-ion battery which can keep you going for a very impressive 19 miles on a single charge.
 To help you monitor the current battery level, there are indicator lights on the remote, which is a nice touch.